Prof. Benjamin Kommey

 Profile

-EUR ING Dipl-Ing Benjamin Kommey is an European certified professional engineer (FEANI register number 33677, VDE no. 6209053) and a member of the German Association of Electrical and Electronics Engineers (VDE/VDI Berlin/ Brandenburg).
-He had both his undergraduate and postgraduate studies in Germany, where he studied Electrical and Electronics Engineering at the Tec6hnical University of Berlin, Germany.
+Prof. Benjamin Kommey is an Associate Professor of Computer Engineering and a European certified professional engineer (FEANI register number 33677 (EIR ING), VDE no. 6209053 (Dipl.-Ing.)) and a member of the German Association of Electrical and Electronics Engineers (VDE/VDI Berlin/ Brandenburg).
+He had both his undergraduate and postgraduate studies in Germany, where he studied Electrical and Electronics Engineering at the Technical University of Berlin, Germany.

 He was a trainee in computer networking, security and access control at the ABB, Cisco and nbase company.